purveshmakode24/flask-jwt-auth-rest/README.md

 STEP 2 (OPTION 2): Using SQLALchemy db command

 > Alternative to create db or all db tables initally (note: requires to delete exisiting db if any before making any changes to model)

+> Existing manually created (without ORM) tables won't affect by executing this command.
+It will keep exsiting tables and add other ORM tables

 (A) In Python interpreter, or just by calling create_all() method of SQLALchemy db object.